Planters Mercantile

-The Planters Mercantile, is located in Bluffton, South Carolina.
-It was built in 1890.
-Unlike most 19th century commercial buildings on Calhoun St., the Mercantile is built with two full stories; the ground floor store has very high ceilings, tall windows and entry doors.
-The store was a business which offered the area, according to their bill head: Clothing, Dry Goods, Boots, Shoes, Hats and Groceries, Furniture, Wagons, Buggies, and Harness, Sewing Machines, Trunks and Satchels, Cigars, Feed, Grits, Flour, Boat Supplies, Coffins and Fixture.
+The Planters Mercantile is located in Bluffton, South Carolina.
+Built in 1890, it differs from most 19th-century commercial buildings on Calhoun Street because it has two full stories; the ground-floor store has very high ceilings and tall windows and entry doors.
+According to the company's bill head, the business offered clothing, dry goods, boots, shoes, hats, groceries, furniture, wagons, buggies, harnesses, sewing machines, trunks, satchels, cigars, feed, grits, flour, boat supplies, coffins, and fixtures.

-Abram suffered an early and possibly accidental death.
-In 1920 Moses sold the entire property to Julius Ulman and J. Weitz; then in 1930 Paul J. Viens bought it.
+Following the early and possibly accidental death of Abram, Moses sold the entire property to Julius Ulman and J. Weitz in 1920.
+In 1930 the building was purchased by Paul J. Viens.
 It then passed back and forth between the Viens and Pinckneys, during which time a Mr. Goodman operated a store there.
 After his death, Morris Robinowich kept store there until 1972.
-Many individuals and groups have operated shops and stores therein.
+Since then, many individuals and groups have operated business in the space.